Rosemary's Baby (film): Plot

-Three months later, Hutch's friend, Grace Cardiff, informs Rosemary that Hutch is dead.
-Before dying, he briefly regained consciousness and said to give Rosemary a book on witchcraft, All of Them Witches, along with the cryptic message: "The name is an anagram".
-Rosemary eventually deduces that Roman Castevet is an anagram for Steven Marcato, the son of a former Bramford resident and a reputed Satanist.
-She suspects that the Castevets and Dr. Sapirstein belong to a Satanic coven and have sinister intentions for her baby.
-Guy discounts this and later throws the book away, upsetting Rosemary and making her suspicious of him.
+Three months later, Hutch's friend, Grace Cardiff, calls Rosemary to inform her Hutch is dead.
+Before dying, he briefly regained consciousness and told Grace to give Rosemary a book on witchcraft along with the cryptic message: "The name is an anagram".
+Rosemary studies the book and deduces that Roman Castevet is an anagram for Steven Marcato, the son of a former Bramford resident and a reputed Satanist.
+She suspects the Castevets belong to a Satanic coven and have sinister plans for her baby.
+She sees Dr. Sapirstein to talk about Castevets and he tells they'll be gone away for city visiting as Roman hadn't much to live, and she shouldn't worry them harming the baby.
+Guy meanwhile, discounts her suspicions and throws the book away; making her think again, he may be conspiring with them.

-Terrified, she goes to Dr. Hill for help.
-Assuming that she is delusional, he calls Dr. Sapirstein, who arrives with Guy to take her home, threatening if she resists, to have her sent to a mental hospital.
-Rosemary locks herself into the apartment, but coven members somehow infiltrate and restrain her.
+One day, whilst she is waiting in the lobby for Dr. Sapirstein, the secretary mentions Dr. Sapirstein's similar pendant.
+She leaves, buys new spellcasting books, and calls the blinded actor, partly to investigate the missing belongings connections.
+Terrified, Rosemary visits Dr. Hill for help.
+Assuming she is delusional, he calls Dr. Sapirstein, who arrives with Guy to take Rosemary home.
+They assure her that neither she nor the baby will be harmed.
+Rosemary locks herself in the apartment, but coven members infiltrate and restrain her.
 Dr. Sapirstein sedates a hysterical Rosemary, who goes into labor and gives birth.
 When she awakens, she is told the baby was stillborn.
-As Rosemary recovers, she notices her pumped breast milk appears to be saved instead of disposed of.
-She stops taking her prescribed pills, becoming less groggy.
-When Rosemary hears an infant crying, Guy claims new tenants with a baby have moved into an apartment one floor up.
+As Rosemary recovers, she hears an infant crying that Guy claims belongs to new tenants.

-Believing her baby is alive, Rosemary discovers a hidden door in the bedroom closet leading directly into Minnie and Roman's apartment.
-Guy, the Castevets, Dr. Sapirstein, and other coven members are there, gathered around a bassinet draped in black with an upside down cross hanging over it.
-Peering inside, Rosemary is horrified and demands to know what is wrong with her baby's eyes.
-Roman proclaims that the child, Adrian, Satan's son, "has his father's eyes".
-He urges Rosemary to mother her child, promising her she will not have to join the coven.
-When Guy attempts to calm her, saying they will be rewarded and will conceive their own children, she spits in his face.
-After hearing the infant's cries, however, Rosemary gives in to her maternal instincts and gently rocks the cradle.